SolarKnightsRacing/1_solaris/ADL/0006-Part-Versioning-Schema.md

 Ex. v1 -> v2 -> v3

 * Good, because it is intuitive
-* Bad, because numbers becomes unweildy when part changes are frequent.
+* Bad, because numbers becomes unwieldy when part changes are frequent.
 * Bad, because the new version could be entirely different or have one insignificant adjustment.
 * Bad, because parts must be manually updated in assemblies for every change.

 ### Branching Method
 This method relies on different git branches that use the same part name.
 The version of the part is tied to the git branch it is on.
-* Good, because solidworks would automatically use whatever part is currently checked out in the working directory.
+* Good, because SolidWorks would automatically use whatever part is currently checked out in the working directory.
 * Neutral, because part versions are implied rather than explicit.
 * Bad, because it is fragile